jbleakl36/CircuitPython/README.md

 ### Reflection
 Initially hard but evetually understood the way an LCD screen worked again.
+I learned that even if things are going smoothly that there will most likely be set backs and that is frustrating but it is part of the challenge of coding.
 My t 36 was in the 19's temprature wise but besides that there wasn't much issue.
 ### Rotary encoder

 ### Description and code
-We were tasked with using a rotary encoder, lcd screen, and 3 leds to create a menu baed traffic control
+We were tasked with using a rotary encoder, lcd screen, and 3 leds to create a menu based traffic control.
+We had to utilize the three pins of the rotary encoder to have it working properly.
+Learning goal: To understand how to use the rotary encoder and to learn four new programming concepts those being Constants, String objects, Arrays, and the switch case statement.

 ```python
 Rotary Encodare light thingksf;ja